shan1iu/peoplemanagement/README.md

+- first `npm install` to install the dependencies
-- first start the mongodb server
+- then start the mongodb server
 - enter the project and type `node ./bin/www`